 The Altered Alice challenge this month is to create something that is predominantly blue and yellow, the colors associated with Alice!
 Although it is not required that you use Wonderland in your project, those that do feature Wonderland will receive two chances at the drawing instead of one!
 Enter by Friday, April 22 at 8 p.m.
 Eastern Daylight Time (GMT -4:00) and the winner will be posted sometime on Sunday, April 24

-Hi I'm Lynn ,I have been married to my wonderful husband for 32 years WOW.
+Hi I'm Lynn ,I have been married to my wonderful husband for 36 years WOW.
 Has it been that long?
-I also have a grown son, and both of them are the loves of my life, besides Art!
+I also have a grown son,thats married and have two adorable Grand babies.
 I try to find time when I can to play.
 Can't wait to see what else life will bring me!!

 Click here to email Trash to Treasure Art